AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 - `<dir>`: Adobe Commerce installation directory.

-## GraphQL schema compatibility verification
+## Use the graphql:compare command

 The [!DNL Upgrade Compatibility Tool] also provides the option to introspect two GraphQL endpoints and compare their schemas looking for breaking and dangerous changes between them: